 This course examines the development of the media that utilize the moving visual image.
 The first focus of the course will be the history of cinema from the 1890s to the present.
-The second emphasis will be the history of television, from the early 20th century to the present.
+The second emphasis will be the history of television from the early 20th century to the present.
 Through examination of the history of these two highly influential media, the student will gain an understanding of why and how the film and TV industries have arrived at their current status.
 In addition to class meetings, students will be required to attend one weekly screening of a classic example of the medium from the period under discussion.
 Prerequisite: COM 200.
 (Alternate years, Fall).

-390 Principles and Case Studies of Public Relations (3)
+390 Public Relations Principles and Issues (3)